Navy Blue Cottage Bathroom Makeover

 And then my Boll and Branch Navy towels arrived, and I knew.
 I knew this was the perfect opportunity to go dark!
 I was pretty confident I could get away with a dark shade in the bathroom because of the vaulted ceiling, and the fact that we don’t spend any lengthy amounts of time in there.
 I felt like the impact could be really fun, without it affecting anyone’s mood during say, a long Winter after months of seemingly endless rain.

 Once I decided on the bathroom, I debated between painting the vanity, and the accent wall.
 The accent wall won out.
 I’m so happy with my choice.
 I think it’s much more dramatic than the vanity would have been.

 With the rest of the bathroom so bright and white, the navy towels look extra rich and luxurious.

 Our yummy new towels were just the push I needed to update a few key pieces in the bathroom, without going full-blown renovation.
 Jim and I had agreed on doing a full gut remodel on the bathroom when Austin graduated (because we’d all be running down to The Little Cottage for showers) but ending up deciding to shift our budget to building the new workshop instead.
-We made the right choice, because everything functioned pretty well.
-We did get a Professional Nashville Plumbing Company to come and take a look at the loose faucet but it was an easy fix.
-Other than that, the tub and toilet function just fine!
+We made the right choice, because everything functions pretty well, so we continue to hold off on a complete renovation.

 However, it was really nice to give the bathroom an update… while still staying true to the “no big changes until we renovate” plan.